 When Zeus fell in love with Io, a nymph and priestess of Hera in Argos, he turned her into a cow to hide her from Hera when the goddess almost caught the two.
 Hera was suspicious nonetheless and tasked the giant Argus with keeping an eye on the heifer.
 Argus had a hundred eyes, which made him an excellent guard.
 (He is also sometimes known as Argus Panoptes, the epithet Panoptes meaning “all seeing.”)

 Argus tied Io to an olive tree in Nemea, and Zeus dispatched Hermes to free the nymph from the giant.
 Hermes obliged and came to Earth disguised as a shepherd.
 He spent a day telling Argus stories and playing reed pipes until all of Argus’ eyes became tired.
 When the giant fell asleep, Hermes hit him with a stone and killed him.
 To honour Argus’ memory, Hera placed his eyes on her sacred bird’s tail.

 Peacock – α Pavonis (Alpha Pavonis)

 Alpha Pavonis is the brightest star in Pavo.
 It is located near the border with the constellation Telescopium.
-The star has an apparent visual magnitude of 1.94 and is approximately 179 light years distant from Earth.
+The star has an apparent magnitude of 1.94 and is approximately 179 light years distant from Earth.

 Alpha Pavonis is a blue-white subgiant star belonging to the spectral class B2 IV.
 It is a spectroscopic binary with an orbital period of 11.753 days.
 Since the stars in the binary system cannot be resolved, the companion’s stellar classification is unknown.